-The next step is splitting the data in two groups.
+The next step is splitting the data into two groups.
 One group will be used to train the model and the other for testing.
 It is important to note that, when we test the model, the data has to be never seen before.
-Otherwise the results will be inaccurate because the model already knows these output values from the training data.
+Otherwise, the results will be inaccurate because the model already knows these output values from the training data.

 To split the data, we can use RandomSplit-class like this: